rabbitmq/rabbitmq-website/docs/upgrade.md

 ### Verify that the Upgrade Has Succeeded

-Like you did before the upgrade, verify the health and data to make sure your RabbitMQ nodes are in good shape and the service is running again.
+Like you did before the upgrade, verify the health and [monitoring data](./monitoring/) to make sure all cluster nodes are in good shape and the service is running again.

 ### Enable New Feature Flags {#enable-ff-after-upgrade}